Supervisor: Mrs. Donnetta L. Beatty

-In the Black Horse Pike Regional School District, we educate ELLs from 16 countries who speak 14 different languages.
+In the Black Horse Pike Regional School District, we educate ELLs from 17 countries and 1 U.S. territory who speak 14 different languages.

-Bangladesh, Colombia, Dominican Republic, El Salvador, Guatemala, Guinea
+Bangladesh, Colombia, Dominican Republic, Ecuador, El Salvador, Guatemala, Guinea,

-Haiti, India, Mexico, Philippines, Puerto Rico, Pakistan, Syria, Thailand, Turkey, Vietnam
+Haiti, Honduras, India, Mexico, Pakistan, Philippines, Puerto Rico,

 The district's ELLs all attend school at Triton Regional High School.

 “There is no equality of treatment merely by providing students with the same facilities, textbooks, teachers, and curriculum; for students who do not understand English are effectively foreclosed from any meaningful education.”
 (Lau v.
 Nichols, 1974)

 *US Supreme Court case - unanimously decided that the lack of supplemental language instruction

 in public school for students with limited English proficiency violated the Civil Rights Act of 1964. )

 Sheltered Instruction (SI) is a planning process that helps teachers provide ELLs with grade-level content instruction by adapting lesson activities to the English proficiency level of individual students.